 Pi Mu Epsilon (abbreviated PME or ΠME) is the national mathematics honor society.
 The St. Bonaventure Department of Mathematics sponsors the New York Omega Chapter.
 Pi Mu Epsilon is dedicated both to promoting scholarly activity in mathematics and to recognizing mathematical achievement among students at academic institutions.
 Election into PME is based on mathematical achievement and overall scholarship.

-The faculty adviser for the Omega Chapter is Dr. Chris Leary.
 Key details about Pi Mu Epsilon and our chapter are provided below.
 Further information about PME may be found at the official PME website.

 An undergraduate student at SBU may be elected to membership in the New York Omega Chapter of PME if the student satisfies all of the following requirements: the student has completed Math 151 (Calculus I) and Math 152 (Calculus II) or their equivalents; the student has completed at least six credits of mathematics courses at SBU from among the courses at the 200-level or higher that lead to the fulfillment of the requirements for a mathematics major; the student has a GPA in his or her mathematics courses of 3.25 or higher; the student has an overall GPA of 3.25 or higher; and the student has a long-term commitment to mathematics, typically exhibited by declaring a minor or a major in mathematics or declaring a major in a closely-allied area.